michaelthwan/localrepo2txt_html/README.md

 - Generate formatted text file
 - Copy text to clipboard
 - Download generated text
-- Support for private repositories
 - Browser-based for privacy and security
 - Download zip of selected files
 - Local directory support

 This tool runs entirely in the browser, ensuring data security without server-side processing.

-## To do

-- Compile tailwind css (gh action maybe?)
-- python bindings

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License